Today you are going to see the exact ten writing techniques I use in every article I write.

 Technique #1: Get Inside Your Reader’s Mind with Review Mining

-When you write, you want your readers to feel as if you’re writing just for them.
+When you write, you want your readers to feel as if you are writing just for them.
 How do you do it?

-There’s a simple technique copywriters have developed to take the exact same words their readers use: review mining.
+There is a simple writing technique copywriters have developed to take the exact same words their readers use: review mining.

 The idea behind review mining is simple:

 - You go to where your customers (or readers) talk about your product (or topic) without any interference from the marketer (or writer).